 However, your laptop will need plenty of horsepower to hit these high frame rates: FPS is determined in part by how well your GPU and CPU work together, which means that your choice of system can have a big impact on your overall gaming experience.

 All that said, if you’re planning to plug your gaming laptop into a larger display for regular use at home, the screen itself might not be such a critical factor in your decision.
 If that’s the case, you can divert part of your budget towards ensuring that your laptop instead has powerful enough hardware to drive a standalone desktop display.
+Check out our tips for selecting a gaming monitor here.

 Build Quality, Features & Feel